 Communication and discussion is an important part of end of life care, and caregivers will talk openly and honestly with all residents receiving this type of care about what they should expect.
 An individual care plan will be created for each person, tailored to their specific needs and wishes.

 Who Provides Palliative and End of Life Care?

 There are a variety of people involved in both palliative and end of life care, depending on the needs of the resident.
 Doctors and nurses take key roles in this type of care, as well as physiotherapists, dieticians, occupational therapists or complementary therapists, if required.

 There may also be chaplains involved to provide spiritual support, and counsellors may take care of emotional and psychological needs.

 Everyone involved in palliative and end of life care should be trained in giving this type of support, and they will always treat the emotional state of the resident and their family with empathy and respect.

-Here at Randolph Hill, we pride ourselves on getting to know you as a person with all your individual likes and dislikes.
-We welcome families to be involved as much as possible.
+Here at Randolph Hill, we pride ourselves on getting to know each resident as a person, with all their individual likes and dislikes.
+We welcome families’ involvement as much as possible.
 Our team has a wealth of experience allowing us to offer sensitive, personal care.

-Along with the local GP Practice and multi-disciplinary team, we ensure that you are pain-free, comfortable and peaceful.
+Along with the local GP Practice and multi-disciplinary team, we ensure that residents are pain-free, comfortable and peaceful.

-Our experienced team at Randolph Hill Nursing Homes Group are dedicated to providing the very best care for you and your loved ones at this difficult time.
+Our experienced team at Randolph Hill Nursing Homes Group are dedicated to providing the very best care for each resident and their loved ones at this difficult time.
 Our end of life care is caring and professional at all times, helping to guide you through a difficult time.